-The DSL-500 ADSL Router is designed to provide a simple, cost-effective and secure ADSL Internet connection for your small- to medium-sized private network.
-The DSL-500 combines the benefits of high-speed ADSL connection technology and TCP/IP routing with a conventional Ethernet interface in one compact and convenient package.
+The DSL-504 ADSL Router is designed to provide a simple, cost-effective and secure ADSL Internet connection for your small- to medium-sized private network.
+The DSL-504 combines the benefits of high-speed ADSL connection technology and TCP/IP routing with a conventional Ethernet interface in one compact and convenient package.
 ADSL connection technology enables many interactive multi-media applications such as video conferencing and collaborative computing.

 The Router is easy to install and use.
-The DSL-500 connects to an Ethernet LAN via a standard Ethernet 10BASE-T interface using RJ-45 connectors.
+The DSL-504 connects to an Ethernet LAN via four standard 10/100 Mbps Ethernet interfaces using RJ-45 connectors.
 The ADSL connection is made using ordinary twisted-pair telephone line with standard RJ-11 connectors.
 This arrangement means that several PCs can be networked and connected to the Internet using a single WAN interface and IP address.

 The Router supports transparent bridging and can be used for IP packet routing over the Internet.
-Cost saving features of the Router such as NAT (Network Address Translator) and DHCP (Dynamic Host Configuration Protocol) improve administration efficiency and improve security.
+Cost saving features of the Router such as NAT (Network Address Translator) and DHCP (Dynamic Host Configuration Protocol) improve administration efficiency and network security.
 The advanced security enhancements, packet filtering and port redirection, can help protect your network from potentially devastating intrusions by malicious agents from outside your network.